lsst-sims/sims_featureScheduler_runs/footprints/README.md

 ## big_sky_nouiy10yrs.db

 A more agressive version of the big sky footprint where u, i, and y are dropped from the galactic plane.
 One would not want to do this for calibration regions (the WFD can't be tied together!!), but gives a nice extreme example of packing more observations into the WFD area.
 Still not a very impressive increase in the number of galaxies in the WFD area.

+## bluer_footprint

+Turning up the number of g-band WFD observaions and turning down z and y.

+This results in lots of i-band being taken in twilght (this was already the case, but now even moreso).
+We migt consider only letting z and y in twilight?